LAMONN/abl-emergencymap/README.md

+# ⚠️ No Support Provided
+This project is fully open source and provided as-is.
+Feel free to explore, modify, and use it however you like, but please note that I do not offer any support for it.
+Thank you !

 # abl-emergencymap
 This is a custom minimap script made for emergency services RP servers.
 It includes different map versions (Cayo Perico, Roxwood County, and bridges) with road icons for Interstates, Rural (US Routes), and Urban (State Routes).
 Plus, it has modern zone names for even better navigation and realism.
 # [Documentaion ✨](https://abdelemporium-docs.gitbook.io/abdelemporium-docs/emergency-minimap-style)